openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``id``
      - string
-     - For events with an ``event_source`` of 'browser', the edX ID of the video being watched.
+     - For events with an ``event_source`` of 'browser', the optional name value that the course creators supply or the system-generated hash code for the video being watched.

-       For example, i4x-HarvardX-PH207x-video-Simple_Random_Sample.
+       For example, ``0b9e39477cf34507a7a48f74be381fdd``.

+       This value is part of the ``courseware_studentmodule.module_id``.
+See :ref:`courseware_studentmodule`.

+       **History**: In October 2014, identifiers for some new courses began to use the format shown above.
+Other new courses, and all courses created prior to October 2014, use an html-escaped version of the ``courseware_studentmodule.module_id``.
+For example,
+       ``i4x-HarvardX-PH207x-video-Simple_Random_Sample``.

    * - ``module_id``
      - string